jacobtomlinson/website/content/posts/2020/2020-02-19-dask-clusters-overview.md

 The last cluster manager I'm going to cover is `LocalCUDACluster` from the [Dask CUDA](https://github.com/rapidsai/dask-cuda) package.

 This is slightly different than the other cluster managers in that it is constructing a Dask cluster which is specifically optimised for a single piece of hardware.
-In this case it is targeting machines with multiple GPUs like an [NVIDIA DGX-2](https://www.nvidia.com/en-gb/data-center/dgx-2/).
+In this case it is targeting machines with GPUs ranging from your laptop with an onboard NVIDIA GPU to an [NVIDIA DGX-2](https://www.nvidia.com/en-gb/data-center/dgx-2/) with multiple GPUs running in your datacentre.

 The cluster manager closely follows the `LocalCluster` in that is creates resources locally on the current machine, but instead of creating one worker per CPU core it creates one per GPU.
 It also changes some of the configuration defaults to ensure good performance of GPU workloads.